mikemintz/deme/deme_django/docs/architecture.rst

 * **DemeSetting:** This item type stores global settings for the Deme installation.
 Each DemeSetting has a unique ``key`` field and an arbitrary ``value`` field.
 Since values are strings of limited size, settings that involve a lot of text (e.g., a default layout) should have a value pointing to an item that contains the data (e.g., the id of a document).

+ActionNotices
+^^^^^^^^^^^^^^
+ActionNotices keep records of every action that occurs in Deme.
+ActionNotices are not items themselves, but they exist in the database and point to items.

+Every ActionNotice keeps the following fields

+* Item (the item that was acted upon)
+* Item version number (the version of the item after the action took place)
+* Creator (the agent who acted upon the item)
+* Created at (the date/time that the action took place)
+* Description (the optional user-entered description of the action -- for edits, this is like an "Edit Summary", but it applies to any action)

+There are currently 6 types of ActionNotices: DeactivateActionNotices, ReactivateActionNotices, DestroyActionNotices, CreateActionNotices, EditActionNotices, and RelationNotices.
+The first 5 are self-explanatory: when an agent deactivates, reactivates, destroys, creates, or edits an item, this automatically generates an ActionNotice.
+None of these 5 ActionNotices define new fields.
+Although it seems like the CreateActionNotices and EditActionNotices should define fields to specify what changed, this information can be inferred from the item itself (and its revisions).

+RelationActionNotices are more interesting: when an agent modifies an item (the *from* item) that points to another item (the *to* item), a RelationActionNotice is generated about the *to* item.
+These notices are only generated when the pointer changes, either from something else to the *to* item, or from the *to* item to something else.
+RelationActionNotices define new fields to specify the *from* item and its version at the time of the action, and the field in the *from* item that points to the *to* item.

+A good example of a RelationActionNotice is a membership that points to a collection.
+If I'm viewing the ActionNotices for the collection, I will see a RelationActionNotice saying that at some date, some user set the membership to point to this collection.
+Or in other words, an item was added to this collection.

+In order to view ActionNotices, an agent must have the ``view_action_notices`` permission with respect to the item.
+For RelationActionNotices, an agent must also have permission to view the pointing field in the *from* item.

+If you are subscribed to an item (via the Subscription item type), and you have permission to view ActionNotices on that item, you will receive notifications by email every time an ActionNotice is generated.

+The ActionNotices about an agent include ActionNotices whose ``creator`` field points to the agent, in addition to ActionNotices whose ``item`` field points to the agent.
+Thus, if you subscribe to an agent, you will get emails about things they do, in addition to things done to them.
+For this reason, RelationActionNotices are not generated for the ``creator`` field of an item, or else there would be redundant ActionNotices on the same item.

 Permissions
 ^^^^^^^^^^^
 Permissions define what actions Agents can and cannot do.
-Permissions are not items themselves, but they exist in the database and point to items (it used to be that permissions were items, but for simplicity and efficiency, we now keep them separate).
+Similar to ActionNotices, permissions are not items themselves, but they exist in the database and point to items (it used to be that permissions were items, but for simplicity and efficiency, we now keep them separate).

 There are two major types of permissions: item permissions and global permissions.
 Item permissions specify an ability and an item (such as "can edit the name of document 123") and global permissions just specify a global ability (such as "can create new documents").
 Each item type defines a abilities that are relevant to it.
 For simplicity in the explanation below, pretend that item permissions and global permissions are just a unified permission, where the ``item`` pointer of a global permission is a special "global" value, since almost everything but the ``item`` field is identical between the two.
 (In the actual implementation, they are separated into different tables for code simplicity and efficiency.)